Background

 Existing interior elevation of the Monroe Oil building in Bloomington, Indiana

 Every aspect of the existing structure was measured, documented, and provided back to the client.
-Whether it was counting dozens of bricks vertically, the depths of the offsets, the varying wall thickness (3 wythe walls aren’t always 12″), providing accurate locations of all the interior slopes of the new bar joists.
+Whether it was counting dozens of bricks vertically, the depths of the offsets, the varying wall thickness (3 wythe walls aren’t always 12″), or providing accurate locations of all the interior slopes of the new bar joists.
 There were existing drawings created years prior as I mentioned earlier, but those are copyrighted by the firm.
 Another set of drawings were produced by the current builder and structural engineer, but those weren’t provided to verify the accuracy.
-One last set of drawings was from the metal roof supplier field measured the structure to fabricate the new steel beams and joists and had a set on site which helped in creating the multiple building sections.
+One last set of drawings was from the metal roof supplier who field measured the structure.
+Those measurements were used to fabricate the new steel beams and joists to be installed.
+Luckily they had a set on site which helped in creating the multiple building sections.

 It was fun visiting this site again to see how things have changed over the years and looking forward to seeing what the future has in store for its next life.
 For more information and history on the Monroe Oil facility please check out the Monroe Oil Facebook page.